What is a Lab Power Supply?

 Overview

-It's important to understand that having access to the right features is more important than having access to most features.
-Understanding different types of lab power supplies, inherent strengths/weaknesses of these supplies, use cases, and the common and special features they may possess can help you make an educated decision when choosing a lab power supply.
+It's crucial to understand that having the right features for your application is more important than having the most features.
+Understanding different types of lab power supplies, their inherent strengths and weaknesses, use cases, and common features can help you make an educated decision.

 The first question to ask yourself is, why do you need a lab power supply?
 What kind of circuits and components will you be powering/testing with it?
 Answers to these questions can make it easier to short-list your options and pick the best one.